Your Options for Cataract Surgery

 Only you and your doctor can decide if cataract surgery is right for you.
 The first step is to schedule a cataract exam (typically covered by your medical insurance) or free cataract surgery consultation.
 During this examination, you will undergo a comprehensive eye exam to examine your eye, test your vision, and discuss the options available to you.

-Your options for cataract surgery include traditional cataract surgery, advanced laser cataract surgery, and Dropless Cataract Surgery.
+Your options for cataract surgery include traditional cataract surgery and advanced laser cataract surgery.

 Traditional Cataract Surgery